 ***There are four known trigger points on the scalene muscles.
 These points refer pain from the lower neck, across the shoulder and back of the shoulder, the rhomboids near the spine, into the chest, down the thumb side of the arm, into the thumb and pointer finger, and into the palm.

-Sometimes, someone feels a trigger point when touched during a session, but has not yet felt the referral pain—or at least it hasn’t significantly bothered them—during thier day-to-day life.
-Pain signals change based on activity and the length of the dysfunction.
 Someone may have trigger point pain in the back of the shoulder between the spine and scapula, but after a load-bearing activity with the head looking down, they will have an increase in pain down the arm.
-They may feel the trigger points after such an event.
+They may feel the trigger points constantly after such an event.
+A load-bearing activity could mean carrying a child or looking down while chopping sweet potatoes.

-Should I Botox these Muscles?
+Should I Botox These or Surronding Muscles?

-Botox does not create joint stability.
+No. Botox does not create joint stability.

 Injection culture has caused an untold amount of pain and confusion.
 Your body is compensating for something—and it is telling you that.
 When we inject muscles, we are not fixing the structure or the reason.
 Instead—often—we simply silence the messenger of pain and create an even worse problem/pattern.